OSINTer-Platform/ansible/README.md

 with existing software installed.
 Do keep in mind that doing so will probably interfere with the following list of software if it's already installed:
 - Nginx
+  - It will replace the nginx config file found at /etc/nginx/nginx.conf
+	- This will make the nginx service run as the osinter-web user
+  - It will create a new site in /etc/nginx/site-available and create a symlink to that in /etc/nginx/sites-enabled
+  - It will restart the service
 - PostgreSQL
+  - On non-Debian based systems, it will try to initialize a new DB cluster in the default location.
+	- For Arch this is var/lib/postgres/data as defined in the Archlinux.json file and for CentOS/Rocky Linux this is /var/lib/pgsql/data as pre-defined by the OS
+  - It will replace the postgres.conf file and the pg_hba.conf file
+	  - This will keep the authenification method for the postgres user as being peer-authentification
+	  - This will prevent any kind of connection to the DB using anything else but the unix socket
+  - It will create a new DB and a whole range of new users described in the pg_hba.conf file
+  - It will restart the service

 ## Quickstart
 - Install the ansible package from your repos along with python 3 and the